 Hometown Christmas in Rock Hall features horse-drawn carriage rides throughout the day.
 Shops host mini-events and open houses, and at Bayside Landing Park, there are a variety of family-friendly activities to kick off the season.

 The first Saturday in December, a lighted boat parade ushers Santa to Rock Hall.
-A beautiful extravaganza of boats cruise through the Rock Hall Harbor, and Santa arrives at the bulkhead as the community band entertains the audience.
+A beautiful extravaganza of boats cruises through the Rock Hall Harbor, and Santa arrives at the bulkhead as the community band entertains the audience.

 The jolly man with a white beard will then travel via fire truck to the tree lighting on Main Street.
 Rock Hall’s tree is not your ordinary pine tree, but one made of crab baskets.
 The Crab Basket Tree features several hundred decorated baskets in honor/memory of loved ones in the center of Main Street.
-Reflecting the culture and traditions of the community, the tree-lighting brings people together during the festive season.
+Reflecting the culture and the holiday tradition of the community, the tree-lighting brings people together during the festive season.

 “Santa’s House” is open for those wishing to tell Santa or Mrs. Claus what is on their Christmas list.

 A very Hallmarkish event, a community fire pit for roasting marshmallows and creating s’mores just adds to the festive spirit in this charming village.
-Check out times on their calendar of events.
+Check out times on their calendar of Christmas events.